Kirkwood Information | Conference Venues Kirkwood | Conference Centres | Conferences Kirkwood

 Click here for Conference Centres in Kirkwood

 A panoramic view of Kirkwood and the surrounding citrus groves is possible from The Lookout in the Rietberg Mountains, where Kirkwood had his vision.
 The Lookout is also well known as a dinosaur fossil site.
-The first complete dinosaur fossil to be found in South Africa, nicknamed "Kirky", was discovered near here.
-Kirky was smaller than 2 meters.
+The first complete dinosaur fossil to be found in South Africa, nicknamed Kirky, was discovered near here.

 Kirkwood History